PyromancerBoom/Orbital23/README.md

 #### 8. Setup Registry Proxy Server(s) **[Optional]** <a name="step8"></a>

 If the server load is getting too high and many rpc servers are connected, you may decide to connect a special RPC server we made, the Registry Proxy Service.
 The purpose of this special RPC server is to allow the gateway to proxy all the health check requests/server connection requests from different servers so that the gatway can have resources to handle more service requests.
-By adding this server, we were able to ramp up performance from 2600 req/s to 3000 req/s.
+By adding this server, we were able to ramp up performance from *2600 req/s* to *3000 req/s* for 50 users and 3 rpc servers.

 You may setup this server by: